Administering Medication in School

 - We are NOT allowed to give your child any medication unless YOU have filled out the correct form (available to download below) and handed it to one of the admin staff who may have further questions to ask before they agree to administer the medication on your behalf.
 This includes all lotions, potions or over the counter cough sweets, throat soothers etc...

 - We are NOT allowed to administer any medication that does not come in the box it was purchased in with the instruction leaflet enclosed.
 All medicines and in particular all prescribed medication must be given to us in the box.
 This includes all Asthma inhalers.
 If you provide us with an inhaler without a box we will ask that you to contact your GP and get a repeat prescription and bring us the medication in the box.
-It is your responsibility to prove to us that the medication you are asking us the administer to your child has been prescribed for your child.
+It is your responsibility to prove to us that the medication you are asking us to administer to your child has been prescribed for your child.

 - We will NOT give your child medication to control a temperature.
 If it is necessary for you to give your child medication to control a temperature in the morning before they come to school they are NOT deemed fit or well enough to attend school that day.